 Earning a master’s degree in the evergreen field of Political Science will help you enhance your knowledge as well as uplift your career.
-There are are a variety of Political Science courses available at masters levels such as MA Political Science, studying which you will get learn about the working of political structures, international politics, as well as its effects on masses at a larger scale.
-Are you sceptical about what MA Political Science entails?
+There are a variety of Political Science courses available at master levels such as MA Political Science, in which you will get to learn about the workings of political structures, and international politics, as well as its effects on the masses at a larger scale.
+Are you sceptical about what an MA in Political Science entails?
 If yes, then here is a blog on the MA Political Science syllabus which will guide you through the course structure in depth.

 This Blog Includes:

 The first year of the course consists of two semesters.
 You will study an array of subjects during these two semesters which will strengthen your knowledge of the field.
 Majorly, the subjects taught in the first year are Comparative Political Analysis, Theories of International Relations, Themes in World Politics, etc. However, this can vary from one university to another.
 Listed below is the semester wise MA Political Science syllabus of the 1st year.